 The MovesMethod founders are experienced trainers and athletes, so it’s legit.
 At only $27 with their 89% off offer, the Mobility Toolkit is great value for money.
 They also offer a 30-day money-back guarantee.

-I love how accessible the program is, given that you don’t need access to a gym or any specialized equipment.
+I love how accessible the program is, since you don’t need a gym or specialized equipment.

 Would I do it again?
 Yep, after a short break, I was keen for more.
 I’ll continue with my mobility training, likely dipping in and out of the MovesMethod sessions.
 I would certainly like to try some of their other specific programs in the future.